steven-liu48/CS3157-Lab09/README.txt

 (b)
 [3][4][20][21] are not shown after changing the add() function.
-Since the parameters are references to a and b, no temporary objects are constructed/deconstructed.
+Since the parameters are references to a and b, no temporary objects are constructed/destructed.

 (c)
 It allows an implementation to omit creating a temporary which is only used to initialize another object of the same type.
-Temporary objects are not created
+The temporary objects (i.e., the uN objects) returned by add() are not constructed/destructed.

+Part2:
+(a) Works as required.
+(b) Works as required.